MOEAFramework/MOEAFramework/docs/algorithms.md

 ### DE

-DE is the standard differential evolution algorithm[^storn97].
+DE is the standard differential evolution algorithm[^storn97], also known as `DE/rand/1/bin`.
 DE only supports real-valued variables using the differential evolution operator.
 DE works by calculating the difference between two randomly-selected points and applying that difference to a third point.

 Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------